fNIRS/snirf/snirf_specification.md

 * **Type**:  string
 * **Location**: `/nirs(i)/data(j)/measurementList(k)/dataUnit`

 International System of Units (SI units) identifier for the given channel.
-Encoding should follow the [CMIXF-12 standard](https://people.csail.mit.edu/jaffer/MIXF/CMIXF-12) for maximum portability, avoiding special unicode symbols like U+03BC (μ) or U+00B5 (µ) and using '/' rather than 'per' for units `V/us`.
+Encoding should follow the [CMIXF-12 standard](https://people.csail.mit.edu/jaffer/MIXF/CMIXF-12) for maximum portability, avoiding special unicode symbols like U+03BC (μ) or U+00B5 (µ) and using '/' rather than 'per' for units such as `V/us`.

 #### /nirs(i)/data(j)/measurementList(k)/dataTypeLabel
 * **Presence**: optional